yuxufabi0/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. cd ~	   = Changes the working directory to the user's homr directory
 3. ls -l   = Displays current directory contents in a long format
 4. ls -la  = Displays current directory contents, including hidden files (starting with .).
 Use the long format
+5. ls ald  = Display current directory contents.
+Long format, with user and group IDs displayed numerically, And hidden files (starting with .)